stevehjohn/Zen/README.md

 This project aims to take the lessons learned from ZXE and build upon them.

+Any feedback appreciated, get me on <a href="https://x.com/SteveHuwJohn">Twitter / X</a>

 ## Pre-built Binaries

 Releases can be found <a href="https://github.com/stevehjohn/Zen/releases">here</a>.